Day 1 Tuesday 15 October 2024 Sydney to Bathurst

 Tour Costs: The tour costs are based on general transport, entry, and accommodation costs.
 Travelrite reserves the right to alter the costs if any of these factors change, giving any passenger that has booked the right to withdraw with full refund of monies paid or modify arrangements.
 No alterations to price will be made within 60 days of departure from Australia.

-Deposit and Payment: deposit of $750 per passenger for is required at the time of booking.
+Deposit and Payment: A deposit of $750 per passenger for is required at the time of booking.
 Full payment will be required 60 days before departure for the New South Wales Rail and Coach Exploration.
-Cancellation over 90 days will allow you to receive your deposit refunded.
-Deposits 90 to 61 days before tour departs results in loss of deposit.
-Cancellation under 61 days before tour departs will result in a loss of all monies paid.
+Cancellation over 60 days before tour departs results in loss of deposit.
+Cancellation under 60 days before tour departs will result in a loss of all monies paid.
 Payment may be made by cheque or cash a 1.5% administration fee will be charged on payments made by credit cards.

-Travel Insurance: Adequate travel insurance is highly recommended to cover cruise members for the consequences of unforeseen events during the cruise and for cancellation fees which could result from events such as illness, accident, death etc.
+Travel Insurance: Travel insurance is recommended to cover the costs of cancellation fees due to illness, death in family, etc.

-Minimum Tour Numbers: The tour has been priced on the basis of a minimum number of passengers having booked 60 days prior to departure.
+Minimum Tour Numbers And Conditions: The tour has been priced on the basis of a minimum number of passengers having booked 60 days prior to departure.
 Travelrite reserves the right to cancel the tour, giving a full refund of all monies paid or offer arrangements to proceed with the tour at a modified cost.

 Tour Organisation: Travelrite reserves the right to change advertised entrances if necessary for the smooth operation of the tour.

-The tour is based on arrangements that do not allow for any refunds in respect to sightseeing, accommodation, meals or other services not utilised after the tour has commenced.
+The tour is based on arrangements that do not allow for any refunds in respect to sightseeing, accommodation, meals, airfare or other services not utilized after the tour has commenced.